 I believe that creating a concrete thing for the well-being of the community is the most important aspect.
 Django Girls is doing this very well.
 I think the numbers can tell all of the story.

 Since 2014, an army of 939 volunteers in the Django Girls community organized 430 events.
 We've been to 293 cities in 75 countries.
 A total of 10062 incredible women attended events organized by members of our community.

 We had a chance to see a presentation about the history of Django Girls in workshop day.
 I was not aware of this impact before the presentation.

 During the workshop day, we followed the tutorial written by Django Girls community.
 I strongly recommend to check this documentation if you are trying to get into Django.

 Many thanks to the organizers of Django Girls Krakow.
 Even we had a simultaneous translator as a non-polish speaker group.
-Thanks for the such a possibility and keep on being awesome!
+Thanks for such a possibility, and keep on being awesome!